jfaulx/RNAseq_Analysis/README.md

 You can find the app hosted here: https://jacksonfaulx.shinyapps.io/rnaseqapp/

 The app is still being actively worked on and I am looking to add new features regularly.
-It currently allows you to upload a RNAseq raw counts file as well as a meta data file, formatted as seen below
+It currently allows you to upload a RNAseq raw counts file as well as a meta data file, formatted as seen below.
+Both files can be .csv or .tsv

 Counts file: Needs to have gene IDs as row names and samples as columns, counts data should be non-normalized and non-filtered